SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

 A stack holds the current calls and their values.
 Bytecode instructions and primitives manipulate this stack with push and pop operations.

-In this chapter, we explain in detail how methods are modeled using the sista bytecode set{!citation|ref=Bera14a!}.
+In this chapter, we explain in detail how methods are modeled using the Sista bytecode set {!citation|ref=Bera14a!}.
 We explain how bytecode and primitive instructions are executed using a conceptual stack.
 The bytecode interpreter and the call stack are introduced in Chapter *@cha:Slang@*.